The Spider Woman

 (1944), 62 minutes b&w

-Holmes and Watson in Scotland"The Spider Woman" is the seventh Sherlock Holmes movie starring Basil Rathbone and Nigel Bruce.
+The Spider Woman is the seventh film in the Sherlock Holmes series starring Basil Rathbone and Nigel Bruce.
 While Sherlock Holmes and Dr. Watson are vacationing in Scotland, a series of mysterious suicides are making headlines in London.
 The "Pajama Suicides" are so called because the victims die in the middle of the night behind locked doors.
 Watson tries to interest Holmes in the mystery, but Holmes says he's through with crime, and claims to have dizzy spells.
 He then pretends to faint and fall to his death in the river.

-A rash of crime follows the death of Sherlock Holmes.
-Lestrade even admits that he misses Holmes, and he berates Watson for allowing Holmes to fall.
+A rash of crime follows the publicized death of Sherlock Holmes.
+Inspector Lestrade even admits that he misses Holmes, and he berates Watson for allowing Holmes to fall.
 Holmes returns to Baker Street disguised as a postman bearing a package for Sherlock Holmes.
 He mutters about Holmes not being very clever, and provokes Watson into slugging him!

-Watson and Holmes (as Postman) Watson: "You insect!
+Watson: "You insect!
 You dare to imply...."

 Postman: "Awright, awright, Guvnor!
 I've got a right to my opinion.
 It's my opinion that Mr. Sherlock Holmes was an old herring gut."